Nursing Pre-Admission Conferences | JCTC

 • Bring your Student ID or another proof of identification.

-• Please only attend a Preadmission Conference at the campus where you plan to attend.
+• Please attend a PAC at the campus where you hope to attend.

 Date Time